scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 The stress strain curve is obtained from a series of MD simulations on deformed cells (cell deformations are defined by strain type and deformation step).
 The pressure tensor of a deformed cell is related to stress.
 This analysis allowed prediction of elongation at yield for high density polyethylene polymer.
-Obtained calculated yield of 10% *vs.* experimental value within 9-18% range (Figure :ref:`fig_stress_strain`) [Convex]_.
+Figure :ref:`fig4` shows obtained calculated yield of 10% *vs.* experimental value within 9-18% range [Convex]_.

 .. figure:: fig_stress_strain.png
    :align: center
    :figclass: w

-   Left: The uniaxial stress/strain curve of a polymer calculated using Desmond through the stress strain workflow using the OPLS3 force-field, grey band indicates inflection point (yield)).
+   Left: The uniaxial stress/strain curve of a polymer calculated using Desmond through the stress strain workflow, grey band indicates inflection point (yield)).
 Right: Constant strain simulation with convex analysis indicates elongation at yield.
 Red curve - simulated stress versus strain.
-Blue curve - convex analysis. :label:`fig_stress_strain`
+Blue curve - convex analysis. :label:`fig4`

 The ``scipy.optimize`` package is used for a least-squares fit of the bulk energies at different cell volumes (compressed and expanded) in order to obtain the bulk modulus and equation of state (EOS) of a material.
 In the Schrödinger suite this was implemented as a part of an EOS workflow, in which fitting is performed on the results obtained from a series of QE calculations performed on the original as well as compressed and expanded (deformed) cells.